Heerenveen: History

 The town was established in 1551 by three lords as a location to dig peat which was used for fuel, hence the name (heer is "lord", veen is "peat").
 Heerenveen was not one of the traditional eleven cities in Friesland (Fryslân) as it did not have so-called city rights.
 However, it is now one of the larger municipalities of the province.

 The windmill Welgelegen or Tjepkema's Molen is the only survivor of seventeen which have stood in Heerenveen.

+In the 19th century, Heerenveen developed because, besides its wealthy citizens, a large middle class also arrived.
+And with the nearby Oranjewoud, the town has since been known as "Het Friese Haagje" (The Frisian Hague).
+Heerenveen municipality was created in 1934.

+For a long time, Heerenveen was characterized by linear development.
+The total north-south length was five kilometers, while the width between the railway line and the highway was no more than one kilometer.
+In the 1970s, construction began on residential areas west of the railway line, extending to the Engelenvaart canal, which forms the municipal boundary.
+After this area was fully developed, expansion began on the east side in the 21st century.

+Heerenveen is now approximately three kilometers wide and oval-shaped.
+This has resulted in Heerenveen merging with its neighboring villages (Oudeschoot, Nieuweschoot, Oranjewoud, Nijehaske, De Knipe, and Terband).

-Population centres
+Population centers

 Population as of 1 January 2018:

 Heerenveen (32,900), Akkrum (3406), Aldeboarn (1479), Bontebok (445), De Knipe (1470), Gersloot (280, together with Gersloot-Polder), Hoornsterzwaag (815), Jubbega (3510), Katlijk (630), Luinjeberd (450), Mildam (740), Nes (1104), Nieuwebrug (210), Nieuwehorne (1500), Nieuweschoot (180), Oranjewoud (1610), Oudehorne (840), Oudeschoot (1480), Terband (265) and Tjalleberd (800).